mateuszzagorski/TSH-recruitment-task/README.md

 # TSH-recruitment-task

 This project was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and modified by TSH team for the recruit process.
-This is my final version of the recruitment task following the design that I've received
+This is my final version of the recruitment task, following the design that I've received, that was submitted.

+See it hosted here: https://mzagorski-tsh-recruitment-task.netlify.app/

 ## Quick Start